Man accused of cyber-stalking, threatening some Jewish centers

 "That's still an active FBI investigation," he said.

 The complaint accuses Juan Thompson, 31, of cyber-stalking an individual in New York.
-The complaint alleges he also emailed and phoned in threats to the Anti-Defamation League and other Jewish institutions.
+The complaint alleges he also emailed and phoned in at least eight threats to the Anti-Defamation League and other Jewish institutions.

-Jewish community centers and schools have been the targets of a series of bomb threats via telephone since 2017 began, sparking fears of rising anti-Semitism around the country.
+Jewish community centers and schools have been the targets of a series of bomb threats made via telephone since 2017 began, sparking fears of rising anti-Semitism around the country.

 A total of 101 bomb threats were received by 81 different Jewish institutions in that time, according to data from the JCC Association of North America.
 Those threats largely occurred in five separate waves of threats, most recently on February 27.